 - Add vanilla/sugar mix into your processor.

 - Blend for a minimum of 6 minutes on high, in 2 minute intervals.
-Scrap the bowl between intervals (and let your machine rest if it is getting warm) This helps to make a fine powder, rather than a clumpy mess.
+Scrape the bowl between intervals (and let your machine rest if it is getting warm) This helps to make a fine powder, rather than a clumpy mess.

 - Sift through a fine mesh into a jar (this caught some sugar clumps and a couple poorly ground spices for me) and store in a cool dry place.